Now: origin server hardening

 - Better admin tools for memory export, deletion, auditing, and retention windows.

-- More polished public pages for generated media, release notes, and customer-specific
+- More polished public pages for generated media, release notes, and server-specific

 notices.